South Africa Tourist Attractions

 - This is a multi-dimensional marine/forest national park.
 Remember to bring the following: bathing suit, hat, binoculars, sun block, walking shoes, bird and mammal reference books, snorkelling equipment.

-- SCUBA divers must present valid certificate and supply own equipment.
+- SCUBA divers must present valid certificates and supply their own equipment.
 SCUBA refill facilities are available at Storms River rest camp.

 - No bait, shells, driftwood or any other organism, living or dead, may be removed from the Tsitsikamma National Park.